Error: Contact form not found.

 Certain circumstances make the question “do you need an attorney to file bankruptcy” easily answerable—yes.
 Business ownership, significant assets, multiple properties, or tax debt require professional expertise.
 These situations involve complex asset valuations, business closure procedures, and specialized bankruptcy provisions.

 Previous bankruptcy filings within recent years also complicate new cases.
-Chapter 13 cases, which involve 3-5 year repayment plans, virtually always require attorney representation due to their ongoing complexity and court supervision requirements.
+Chapter 13 cases often involve ongoing court supervision and complexity, and many individuals choose to work with an attorney for guidance.

 If creditors are actively pursuing wage garnishment, foreclosure, or repossession, immediate attorney intervention can provide automatic stay protection and strategic guidance.